guyeshet/accent_training_deployment/README.md

 # Deployment for the Accent Training project

 This project is used to deploy a telgeram bot and an accent prediction algorithm.
+There are two optional compose files

+1. keras_training
+   1. Used to train and learn
+2. prediciton_bot
+   1. Used to serve the mode in a predictor and loads a chatbot that interfaces with it.

+The project is seperated into two docker-compose files for convinice, but they share a volume for the saved models

 ## Development Installation
 1. In the same folder clode the following repositories: